🪞 The Problem Isn't You. It's What You Were Taught.

 For both

 The tragedy behind the data, the rising teen suicide rate in Korea, the record student deaths in Japan, the working adults who quietly disappear from the workforce and from life, isn't that people chose to leave.
 It's that most of them had been running two impossible equations for so long that the numbers genuinely stopped adding up.
 Their worth, measured only by performance, kept coming up short.
-Their connections, measured against an edited ideal, kept feeling like not enough.
-And not many tell them that both equations were wrong from the start.
+Their relationships, measured against an edited ideal, kept feeling like not enough.
+And not many receive a wake up call that both equations were unhealthy from the start.

 This is a conversation worth having.
 Not another "you are enough" quote (though they are helpful positive reinforcements), but an honest look at where the idea that you might not be came from and whether it was ever actually true.